patbl/colemak-evil/README.md

 Shai Coleman's awesome Vim remappings in Emacs
 ([more information](http://forum.colemak.com/viewtopic.php?id=50)).

-It's usable, but I'm an expert in neither Vim nor Emacs so you'll likely encounter some funky behavior.
+It's usable, but I'm an expert in neither Vim nor Emacs, so you may encounter some funky behavior.
 If you have any improvements, I'd be glad to integrate them.

 Here are a few of the main differences from Shai's mappings: